CICE-Consortium/CICE/doc/source/user_guide/ug_troubleshooting.rst

 CICE v4.1 were made using the BL99 thermodynamics with 4 layers and 5
 thickness categories (`kcatbound` = 0) and therefore can not be used for the default CICE v5 and later configuration (7 layers).
-In addition, CICE’s default restart file format is now  instead of binary.
+In addition, CICE’s default restart file format is now NetCDF instead of binary.

 Restarting a run using `runtype` = ‘continue’ requires restart data for all tracers used in the new run.
 If tracer restart data is not